shovnik/Python/README.md

 # turtleTextWriter

+Python side project

-Fun side project that uses the turtle function in python to draw any text that is input
+Fun program made in spare time that uses the turtle function in python to draw any text that is input